 Your trip can be as urbane or as escapist as you choose.
 Perhaps you’ll approach the city as a playground, taking the cable car to Sentosa, a beachfront garden of delights south of the main city.
 Or you’ll spend your afternoons shopping in the swank department stores of Orchard Road and the bustling shops of Chinatown and Little India.
 Or wake up early to wander through the placidly stunning Singapore Botanic Gardens or the MacRitchie Reservoir, where an elevated path wends through the treetops.

-When is the best time to stay in a vacation rental in Singapore?
+The best time to stay in a vacation rental in Singapore

 Located just north of the equator, Singapore is dependably hot all year long, with daily temperatures fluctuating between the 70s and 90s Fahrenheit.
 The island’s tropical climate is dependably humid and wet as well — only the intensity of the wetness changes.
 The northeast monsoon season, from November through January, brings the most and the heaviest rains.
 During other times of year, expect sunny days interrupted by short-lived rainstorms.
 Along with your rain gear, pack a few light layers, since Singaporeans embrace the cool comforts of air conditioning.